Enforce authorization policies

 service from a different service account, you should see an error.

-Let’s try accessing Bookinfo application from a curl
+Let’s try accessing Bookinfo application from a different client in the cluster:

 $ kubectl apply -f samples/curl/curl.yaml